ps37/hw2/README.md

 # hw2
-CONTENTS:
+PROGRAM EXECUTION:
 -The name of the program source code file is “packet_analysis.py”.
 It is written in python.

--The folder contains 6 xml(.xml) files, each of them corresponding to each of the 6 packet capture(.pcapng) files with the same names. e.g: “ws_wireless.xml” file corresponds to the capture file “ws_wireless.pcapng”.
+-There are 6 xml(.xml) files, each of them corresponding to each of the 6 packet capture(.pcapng) files with the same names. e.g: “ws_wireless.xml” file corresponds to the capture file “ws_wireless.pcapng”.

 -These files are given as input to the packet log analyzer program “packet_analysis.py”.

--The questions are answered in the analysis.pdf file.

-PROGRAM EXECUTION:

 -Run the program by typing the “make” command.
 The execution takes few minutes to complete!